-TRUSTS STILL AGAINST HIM.
-It is a noteworthy fact that while the in the last thirty years I have not him.
-He is a fine type of public serv realize the high saying that "public office is a public trust."
-No purer man ever set foot in the nation's capitol Eloquent, magnetic, forceful, fearless with a heart beating for humanity, he would greatly serve and honor his State in the exalted office of Senator of the United States.
+During all the years I have known W. W. Kitchin-and I have known him from his boyhood-I have found no weak spot in his life or character.
+His poise and self-control are conspicuous characteristics.
+While he is alert in body he is never him.
+He is a fine type of public servant.
+I believe he always endeavors to realize the high saying that "public office is a public trust."
+No purer man ever set foot in the nation's capitol.
+Eloquent, magnetic, forceful, fearless, with a heart beating for humanity, he would greatly serve and honor his State in the exalted office of Scenator of the United States. office of Senator of the United States.
+WHITEHEAD KLUTTZ.